CLI Reference

 <text>Text to synthesize (optional if using --batch-file)

---engineqwen3TTS engine: qwen3 or cosyvoice
+--engineqwen3TTS engine: qwen3, cosyvoice, voxcpm2, or magpie

 --output, -ooutput.wavOutput WAV file path